John Bromell

 John William "Brom" Bromell (15 May 1940 – 31 August 2013) was an Australian musician, music publisher, and music industry executive.
 He began his career in the early 1960s as a drummer, performing with beat groups including The Cicadas, before relocating to the United Kingdom under the new name the Gibsons.
 As a performer, Bromell toured across Europe and Africa before returning to Australia in 1968.

 Following his performance career, Bromell became a figure in Australian music publishing.
 He held senior roles at Essex Music, founded the Australian branch of Rondor Music in 1973, and later served as managing director of Warner/Chappell Music Australia from the early 1980s until his retirement in the mid-1990s.
 During this time, he signed numerous award-winning artists, including Cold Chisel, INXS, Midnight Oil, and Troy Cassar‑Daley.

 Bromell was also involved in music industry governance and advocacy.
 He served on the boards of APRA (Australasian Performing Right Association) and AMCOS (Australasian Mechanical Copyright Owners Society), co-founded the annual Golden Stave charity luncheon, and helped establish the contemporary music program at Southern Cross University.
 In 1997, he co-founded Support Act, a music industry charity providing crisis support for artists and professionals.

 After retirement, John served as Vice Chairman of the Country Music Association of Australia and was awarded the Association's Industry Award in 1996.

 Bromell died in 2013 near Coffs Harbour, New South Wales, at the age of 73.
-He is remembered an advocate for Australian music, both through his work in publishing and his efforts to support and develop the industry.
+He is remembered as an advocate for Australian music, both through his work in publishing and his efforts to support and develop the industry.